 At DPLA, ebook services are core to our commitment to a library-led digital future.

-Our ebooks team is constantly working to grow our ebooks offering, collaborating with state and public libraries on the adoption of the Library Simplified platform, and building new strategic partnerships.
-The DPLA Exchange, paired with the SimplyE platform, allows libraries to expand their digital offerings through a full-service, library-controlled pathway to purchase, organize, and deliver ebooks and audiobooks.
+Our ebooks team is constantly working to grow our ebooks offering through Palace Marketplace, collaborating with state and public libraries on the adoption of The Palace Project, and building new strategic partnerships.
+The Palace Project, in conjunction with Palace Marketplace, formerly DPLA Exchange, allows libraries to expand their digital offerings through a full-service, library-controlled pathway to purchase, organize, and deliver ebooks and audiobooks.

 DPLA’s ebooks projects demonstrate our capacity to serve a diverse range of libraries—public, state, academic, school, consortia, and more—and DPLA will continue to expand on such partnerships.
-Driven by the common mission of maximizing access to digital content, the goal of our ebooks work is to:
+Driven by our mission of maximizing access to digital content, the goal of our ebooks work is to:

 Give libraries greater control over acquisition and delivery of e-content